aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 Note:
 - Class name should be maintained as `Node`.
-- pipeline will feed a dict as an input to the node.
+- PeekingDuck pipelines will feed a dict as an input to the node.
 In order to access the input data, simply call `inputs["in1"]`
 - `run` must return a dictionary with the key-value pair defined as `{"out1": results_object}`. `out1` must be consistent with the outputs defined in the node configs.
-In the case of multiplier.py, it will be `{'multiplied_number': results}`
+In this case, it will be `{'multiplied_number': results}`
 - logging is added to all nodes.
 To access it, simply call `self.logger` (e.g. `self.logger.info("Model loaded!")`)

 ### Step 3: Organise your custom nodes in your repository